 • International airfare

-Our 15-day adventure starts and finishes in the metropolis of Bangkok, the capital city of Thailand and home to Asia's best food, nightlife, and shopping.
-It includes everything that is experienced in our 12-day trip, with a few extra days of exploring new destinations too!
-The majority of this incredible trip will be spent on the islands and beaches of Southern Thailand.
+Our 15-day adventure starts and finishes in the metropolis of Bangkok, the capital city of Thailand and home to Asia’s best food, nightlife, and shopping.
+It includes everything that is experienced in our Thailand 12-day trip, with a few extra days of exploring a completely new country too - Cambodia!
+This incredible trip will be spent on the islands and beaches of Southern Thailand, with the animals and ruins around Central Thailand, and at one of the 7 wonders of the world at Angkor Wat.

 Days 1 and 2

-Most travelers will arrive in Bangkok on day one and head to our meeting spot to start the adventure.
+Most travelers will arrive in Bangkok on day one and head to our meeting spot for our 4pm start of our adventure on this day.
 This time in Bangkok is a great introduction to the incredible country of Thailand.
 During these couple days, we'll really get to know the city by checking out Bangkok's highlights using local tuk-tuks, boats, and trains.
 On our second day, we'll take a guided day-trip around the city visiting Wat Pho, Wat Arun, and more.
 At night we'll head down the street to check out Silom's famous night market and very lively gay scene.
 Bangkok is world famous for many reasons and never disappoints her visitors.

-Bangkok is just one of those cities that words can't come close to describing.
-With everything from the food to even the smells of the city a never-before-experienced sensation, it's no wonder this place has made a name for itself worldwide.
-This was our introduction in Thailand when we started running Thailand trips 13 years ago, and where we fell in love with everything Thailand.
+Bangkok is just one of those cities that words can’t come close to describing.
+With everything from the food to even the smells of the city a never-before-experienced sensation, it’s no wonder this place has made a name for itself worldwide.
+This was our introduction in Thailand when we started running Thailand trips over a decade ago, and where we fell in love with everything Thailand.

 Bangkok is Thailand's hub of shopping, business, history, culture, and of course food.
 It's not uncommon to see an elephant walking down the street while you sample a deep fried cricket from a street vendor "just to say you did".